25 Tips for Turning a Basement into a Living Space

 Check for Pests and Rot

 Check wood, stone and concrete for any signs of pests or moisture damage.
 Pest access must be blocked and rotted materials replaced before you begin your basement remodel.
-Plus: How to get rid of pests
+Here, find out the cost of remodeling your basement.

 9 / 25